openownership/data-standard/docs/primer/whatdoesbodscover.rst

 .. highlights::

     The Standard is well-defined yet flexible.
-National registers of beneficial ownership can use it; so can people researching or representing corporate structures.
+National registers of beneficial ownership can use it; so can people researching or describing corporate structures.